KQM-git/TCL/equipment/artifacts.md

 {% tabs %}
 {% tab title="Description" %}
-* 2 Piece Set Bonus: Healing Bonus +15%.
+* 2-Piece Set Bonus: Healing Bonus +15%.
-* 4 Piece Set Bonus: When the character equipping this artifact set heals a character in the party, a Sea-Dyed Foam will appear for 3 seconds, accumulating the amount of HP recovered from healing (including overflow healing).
+* 4-Piece Set Bonus: When the character equipping this artifact set heals a character in the party, a Sea-Dyed Foam will appear for 3 seconds, accumulating the amount of HP recovered from healing (including overflow healing).
 At the end of the duration, the Sea-Dyed Foam will explode, dealing DMG to nearby opponents based on 90% of the accumulated healing.
 (This DMG is calculated similarly to Reactions such as Electro-Charged, and Superconduct, but it is not affected by Elemental Mastery, Character Levels, or Reaction DMG Bonuses).
 Only one Sea-Dyed Foam can be produced every 3.5 seconds.